 In early 2011, Neon Indian released a four-song collaborative EP with the Flaming Lips.
-Palomo traveled to Helsinki to record Neon Indian's second album, and in 2011 the mixes were sent to Flaming Lips/MGMT producer Dave Fridmann.
-The result, Era Extraña, was released in September of that year.
+That September, Neon Indian's second album, Era Extraña, which Palomo recorded in Helsinki and mixed with Flaming Lips/MGMT producer Dave Fridmann, was released.
 The album, which featured input from live guitarist Joshua McWhirter as well as a few other musicians, had a much slicker sound than the project's hazy, lo-fi debut, and was conceived with live performances in mind.
 Errata Anex, a remix EP featuring Era Extraña tracks reworked by Actress, Patten, noise pioneer Boyd Rice, and others, arrived in 2013.
 That year, Neon Indian also contributed the exclusive track "Change of Coast" to the Grand Theft Auto V soundtrack.

 After Palomo's laptop -- which contained several years' worth of demos for the third Neon Indian album -- was stolen, he decided to work on other projects.
 These included appearing in Terrence Malick's film Lawless and writing and scoring the short movie Outer Osmo Ghost Mode, which was commissioned by Los Angeles' Museum of Contemporary Art.
 When he returned to making Neon Indian music in 2014, it was so influenced by his VEGA work that Palomo named the album VEGA INTL.
 Night School.
 Recorded around the world and mixed with onetime Spank Rock producer XXXchange, the album arrived in October 2015. ~ Heather Phares & Paul Simpson, Rovi